odojs/odojs/README.md

 Simple virtual-dom components using the excellent [virtual-dom](https://github.com/Matt-Esch/virtual-dom) library.

 Supports:
-- Framework free components - users of the component don't need to include or work with a framework
+- Framework free components - users of the component don't need to include or work with odojs
 - Components can be mounted into the DOM and updated with state
 - Uni-directional data flow
 - Virtual-hyperscript is exposed